Praveengovianalytics/AIaaS_LLM/README.md

 First, go to body, switch the content mode to form-data and fill in the fields.
 The type can either be a 'general' or 'data' according to your needs.
 - General Mode will be for general enquires.
 - Data Mode will enable pandas based conversation where number and count is important.
+*Please Note that Bearer Token is needed for this API*

 ![image](https://github.com/Praveengovianalytics/AIaaS_LLM/assets/59607914/21c8ed82-9b30-4a18-9ad4-70ccff5685f2)

 #### Set Model